 You’ve seen the ads floating around the inter webs trying to get you to buy online courses.
 Buy this ebook bundle sale!
 Buy online courses!
 Short time only!
 Incredible resources!

 You look, think “That’s interesting, but holy cow, that’s an overwhelming amount of information.”
 Then you shut down that browser window as fast as you can to avoid the madness.

 I’m a huge fan of bundle sales and have found some of my favorite personal and business resources through bundles.
 Since I like to read and devour information (see StrengthsFinder: Input), I especially love having all the information I could ever want about any given topic readily at hand.

-As we talk about making it easier to get life and business done, buying a bundle of resources – literally a whole grouping of books, courses and bonuses – might seem like the opposite of making life easier.
+As we talk about making it easier to get life and business done, buying a bundle of resources – literally a whole grouping of books, online courses and bonuses – might seem like the opposite of making life easier.

 And it can be.

 If you’ve ever bought a bundle, you’re likely to have sat there at least once, dumbfounded, staring at a list of resources, not having the faintest clue where to start.

 Why buy online courses or an ebook bundle?